Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

       card, under touchpad
 - 11: Power regulator, underside of system board, below F2 key

-The A31 has a very atypical layout for the thermal sensors (source: Milos Popovic, https://thinkwiki.org/wiki/Thermal_Sensors#ThinkPad_A31)
+The A31 has a very atypical layout for the woke thermal sensors (source: Milos Popovic, https://thinkwiki.org/wiki/Thermal_Sensors#ThinkPad_A31)

 - 1:  CPU